g-w1/ezc/README.md

 - https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html - another tutorial about compilers. it is by the leader in the industry compiler toolchain (llvm)
 - http://www.cs.man.ac.uk/~pjj/cs2111/ho/node10.html - stack based code generation for expressions
 - https://craftinginterpreters.com/ - book about interpreters. could be useful
+- https://wiki.osdev.org/System_V_ABI talks about this systemv abi: used for calling conventions. this also does https://wiki.osdev.org/Calling_Conventions

 ## Features (I may not impliment all of them)